-Based on the information presented in this 2011 Annual Monitoring Report, CRA recommends the following:
+Based on the information presented in this 2012 Annual Monitoring Report, CRA recommends the following:

 - 1. Operation of the on-Site groundwater extraction system should continue in the perched groundwater system (via the dewatering sump) and in the Lower Sand/St. Peter Sandstone aquifers (via extraction wells EW1B and EW2). - 2.
 Annual groundwater sampling of on-Site and off-Site monitoring well locations should continue. - 3.
 Residential well sampling should continue, in accordance with the long-term monitoring program outlined in Alternative A2 of CRA's Feasibility Study Report (Ref.
 15) (approved by MPCA on November 7, 2007) and subsequent MPCA-approved modifications.
 Future residential well sampling will be based on MPCA requirements and approved modifications. - 4.
-New residential wells in the Prairie du Chien aquifer should be provided to homes in Operable Unit 4 that have been issued a well advisory due to Site-related VOCs, as stipulated in the recent MDD amendment for the Highway 96 Site (dated August 26, 2008). - 5.
+Three residential wells west of 2 Heron Lane (1 Heron Lane, 2 Heron Lane, and 5 Heron Lane) should be sampled in 2013, concurrent with the routine sampling events scheduled to be conducted in April and October. - 5.
+New residential wells in the Prairie du Chien aquifer should be provided to homes in Operable Unit 4 that have been issued a well advisory due to Site-related VOCs1, as stipulated in the MDD amendment for the Highway 96 Site (dated August 26, 2008). - 6.
 Gas probe monitoring should continue, as outlined in the O&M Plan (Ref.
-8). - 6.
+8). - 7.
 Soil cap inspections should continue, as outlined in the O&M Plan (Ref.
 8).